 Project TEN will not provide medical coverage of any kind, and the volunteers are responsible for acquiring a full medical and health insurance policy.
-We recommend including medical evacuation in this policy.
+We recommend including medical evacuation in this policy, and costs shouldn't exceed US$2 per day.
 The program will require each volunteer to send a copy of his or her insurance policy for its records, and to sign a waiver that releases Project TEN of responsibility for any medical or health-related situations that may occur.

 Check with the nearest consulate or embassy for your target country to find out what health requirements and restrictions are in place for volunteers.
 It is likely that you will be required to present documentation for some or all of the following vaccinations: hepatitis A and B, yellow fever, meningitis, polio, measles, typhoid, tetanus, and tuberculosis.

 The volunteers are responsible for obtaining the proper visas for the relevant target country.
-Project TEN will provide each volunteer with a formal letter that states that he or she has been accepted by the program and will volunteer in a TEN center.
-The details of whether to apply for a work or a tourist visa will be provided to you, as they vary by country.
-We recommend checking the relevant embassy's website and/or inquiring at their offices in your country.
+Project TEN can provide each volunteer with a formal letter that states that he or she has been accepted by Project TEN or a local partner organization.
+The details of whether to apply for a work, tourist or entry visa will be provided to you, as they vary by country.

 All our centers have been approved for operation by The Jewish Agency Chief Security Officer after extensive research and preparation.

-The center in Gondar, Ethiopia is in a closed compound, with a guard on duty 24/7.
-While under the auspices of our program, you may not leave the Gondar center alone, nor go out after dark unless as part of an authorized activity or trip.
+Most TEN center are situated in a closed compound, with a guard on duty 24/7.
+While under the auspices of our program, you may not leave the center alone, nor go out after dark unless as part of an authorized activity or trip.

 Security policies at the other centers will be provided before the commencement of those programs.